apache/maven-site/content/markdown/configure.md

 ## `.mvn` folder:

-Located with in the projects top level folder, the files `maven.config`, `jvm.config`, and `extensions.xml` contain project specific configuration for running Maven.
+Located within the project's top level directory, the files `maven.config`, `jvm.config`, and `extensions.xml` contain project specific configuration for running Maven.

 This folder is part of the project and may be checked in into your version control.